danjane/pygame-tutorial/docs/4_text/text.rst

     cursor = Rect(rect.topright, (3, rect.height))

 Inside the event loop we watch out for KEYDOWN events.
-If the key press is a BACKSPACE and the lenght of the string is larger than 0, then we remove the last character, else we append the new character to the text variable::
+If the key press is a BACKSPACE and the length of the string is larger than 0, then we remove the last character, else we append the new character to the text variable::

     if event.type == KEYDOWN: